Ellen Pau

 Ellen Pau is an artist, curator and researcher based in Hong Kong.
 She is also co-founder of Videotage and founding artistic director of the Microwave International New Media Arts Festival.
 The artist's first retrospective exhibition in Hong Kong was organized by Para Site in 2018.
 The exhibition included major video installations ranging from the 1980s to the present.

 Early life

+Pau graduated from Diagnostic Radiography in 1985 at Hong Kong Polytechnic University and has worked as a professional radiographer and mammographer in Queen Mary Hospital.